AlaskaAirlines/auro-drawer/README.md

 <!-- AURO-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./docs/partials/readmeAddlInfo.md) -->
 <!-- The below content is automatically added from ./docs/partials/readmeAddlInfo.md -->
-**Important Notice**: This component no longer lives within the `auro-interruption` repository, as that is now being deprecated. `<auro-drawer>` is now a standalone component and users will be required to install it seperately.
+**Important Notice**: This component no longer lives within the `auro-interruption` repository, as that is now being deprecated. `<auro-drawer>` is now a standalone component and users will be required to install it separately.
 See the [Install Page](https://auro.alaskaair.com/components/auro/drawer/install) for instructions on how to install the component.
 <!-- AURO-GENERATED-CONTENT:END -->

 ## UI development browser support